 Segment assets and segment liabilities represent assets and liabilities of respective segments, however the assets and liabilities not identifiable or allocable on reasonable basis being related to enterprise as a whole have been grouped as unallocable.
-The accounting policies of the reportable segments are same as that of company's accounting policies for the reportable segments are same as that of company's accounting policies of the reportable segments as follows.
+The accounting policies of the reportable segments are same as that of company's accounting policies described.
+The company is organised into business units based on its products and services and has two reportable segments as follows.